timche/csgo-server-configs/README.md

 ### `live.cfg`

-Config for a competitive 5v5 matches with default settings used in leagues and tournaments.
+Config for competitive 5v5 matches with default settings used in leagues and tournaments.
 Based on [ESL 5v5 server config](https://play.eslgaming.com/download/26251762/), but without the half time scoreboard bug.

 ### `knife.cfg`